reshmabidikar/slate/source/includes/_subscription.md

 ### Add tags to subscription

 This API adds one or more tags to a subscription.
-The tag definitions must already exist.
+Note that none of the [system tags](#tag) are applicable for subscriptions, thus only a [user tag](#tag) can be added to a subscription.
+The [tag definition](#tag-definition) for the user tag must exist.

 **HTTP Request**